 MDLB 1611, Pre-Analytical Procedures for Histopathology (3)

-TRU does provide liability coverage for students on unpaid practicum placements; however, workplace safety insurance varies by province.
+TRU provides liability coverage for students on unpaid practicum placements.
+Note that workplace safety insurance varies by province.
 If you are an out-of-province student, check on this coverage in your home province or territory.

 Please see Tuition and Fees for details.